World Figure Skating Championships cumulative medal count

-Ulrich Salchow is the most decorated figure skater at the World Championships with ten gold medals and three silver medals.

-The World Figure Skating Championships are an annual figure skating competition sanctioned by the International Skating Union.
+The World Figure Skating Championships are an annual figure skating competition sanctioned by the International Skating Union (ISU).
+The World Championships are considered the most prestigious event in figure skating.
 Medals are awarded in men's singles, women's singles, pair skating, and ice dance.
-Generally held in March, the World Championships are considered the most prestigious of the ISU Figure Skating Championships.
-With the exception of the Olympic title, a world title is considered to be the highest competitive achievement in figure skating.

-Ulrich Salchow of Sweden currently holds the record for the most gold medals won in men's singles (at ten), while Sonja Henie of Norway holds the record for the most gold medals won in women's singles (also at ten).
-Irina Rodnina and Alexander Zaitsev of the Soviet Union hold the record for the most gold medals won by pairs team (at six), while Rodnina won another four gold medals with her previous partner Alexei Ulanov and thus holds the record for the most gold medals won by a skater in pair skating (at ten).
-Lyudmila Pakhomova and Aleksandr Gorshkov, also of the Soviet Union, hold the record for the most gold medals won in ice dance (at six).
+Ulrich Salchow of Sweden currently holds the record for winning the most gold medals at the World Championships in men's singles (with ten), while Sonja Henie of Norway holds the record in women's singles (also with ten).
+Irina Rodnina and Alexander Zaitsev of the Soviet Union hold the record in pair skating (with six), while Rodnina won another four gold medals with her previous partner Alexei Ulanov, and thus holds the record for the most gold medals won by an individual skater in pair skating (with ten).
+Lyudmila Pakhomova and Aleksandr Gorshkov, also of the Soviet Union, hold the record for winning the most gold medals in ice dance (with six).
+Guillaume Cizeron of France also won record six gold medals won in ice dance, but with different partners.

 Men's singles

+Ulrich Salchow of Sweden is the most decorated figure skater at the World Championships, with ten gold medals and three silver medals.

 The men's event was first held in 1896 in Saint Petersburg, Russia, and is the oldest discipline at the World Championships.
-Until 1902, men and women were allowed to compete in the same event (open singles).
-Since 1903, only men can compete in this event.
+Until 1902, men and women were able to compete in the same event (open singles).
+Since 1903, only men could compete in this event.

-Ulrich Salchow of Sweden has won the most gold medals in the men's singles and also the most total medals (thirteen).
+Ulrich Salchow of Sweden has won the most gold medals in men's singles (with ten), and also the most medals overall (with thirteen).
 He won ten gold medals in a row; however, this feat was not achieved at back-to-back events, as he did not compete at the 1906 World Championships.
-The record for most back-to-back titles is held by Austrian Karl Schäfer with seven gold medals.
-The most silver medals were won by James Grogan from the United States and Brian Orser from Canada (with four each), while Andor Szende from Hungary, Alexandre Fadeev from the Soviet Union, and Jan Hoffmann from East Germany share the record for the most bronze medals (with three each).
+The record for most back-to-back titles is held by Karl Schäfer of Austria (with seven).
+The most silver medals were won by James Grogan of the United States, Yuma Kagiyama of Japan, and Brian Orser of Canada (with four each), while Alexandre Fadeev of the Soviet Union, Jan Hoffmann of East Germany, and Andor Szende of Hungary share the record for winning the most bronze medals (with three each).